Askanio/STW6/ScrewTurnWiki.Web/Scripts/Readme.txt

-Bootstrap - The Twitter CSS framework, also used for dialogs and responsive themes. http://getbootstrap.com/
+Bootstrap - The Twitter CSS framework, also used for dialogs and responsive themes in Installer http://getbootstrap.com/